 I was born in Rochester, NY in 1952.
 I attended grammar school at St. Francis Xavier.
-My parents, Lillian (Profetta) & Joseph moved my sisters and I to Penfield where I continued in grade school and graduated from Penfield High School.
+My parents, Lillian (Profetta) & Joseph moved my sisters and I to Penfield where I continued in grade school and eventually graduated from Penfield High School.
 After High School, I enrolled in at Monroe Community College for 2 years, then attended Simmons School of Mortuary Science in Syracuse, NY.
-I passed the national board exam and obtained my degree in Mortuary Science.
+I passed the national board exam and earned a degree in Mortuary Science.
 In 1978 I began my career as a NYS Licensed Funeral Director.

 With over 35 years as a Funeral Director and serving families in the Rochester area, I realized I couldn’t have chosen a better profession to dedicate my life to.
 These years of caring for others have been a rewarding journey for me.
 It has kept me alert to the needs that many people have, as well as the frailty of life itself.
 As a result, I try not to take anything for granted.

 My enjoyments in life are being a funeral director, traveling, classic cars, shooting pool, and building projects.
-My passion is my family which includes my beautiful wife, Phyllis; daughters, Roseanna & Christina; grandson, Frank; my sisters, and all other family members.
+My passion is my family which includes my beautiful wife, Phyllis; daughters, Roseanna & Christina; grandson, Frankie; my sisters, and all other family members.

 Carina DiFransesco, Funeral Director